roobert/roobert.github.io/_posts/2022-12-03-Extending-Neovim.md

 essentials pre-configured - but also allows customisation (enabling/disabling/configuration), and extension using additional plugins.

-If you'd like to know a bit more about what Lunarvim includes, you can read the default plugin list which can be found [here](https://www.lunarvim.org/docs/plugins/core-plugins-list), along with a list of extra plugins [here](https://www.lunarvim.org/docs/plugins/extra-plugins), and also the default settings which can be found [here](https://github.com/LunarVim/LunarVim/blob/master/lua/lvim/config/settings.lua).
+If you'd like to know a bit more about what LunarVim includes, you can read the default plugin list which can be found [here](https://www.lunarvim.org/docs/plugins/core-plugins-list), along with a list of extra plugins [here](https://www.lunarvim.org/docs/plugins/extra-plugins), and also the default settings which can be found [here](https://github.com/LunarVim/LunarVim/blob/master/lua/lvim/config/settings.lua).

-Start by installing Lunarvim following the instructions[here](https://www.lunarvim.org/docs/installation).
+Start by installing LunarVim following the instructions [here](https://www.lunarvim.org/docs/installation).

 Next we'll create some aliases for convenience and that by default allows us to open up multiple files in tabs: